-Flat-Panel Displays
+6. Flat-Panel Displays

-It refers to a class or video devices that have reduced volume, weight and power requirements composed to CRT.

-A main advantage of flat-panel displays is that they are thinner than CRTs and we can hang them on walls or wear on our wrists.

-The two categories of flat-panel displays are

-- Emissive displays: the device which convert electrical energy into light.
-Plasma panel, Thin-Film Electroluminescent Display, Light Emitting Diode (LED). - Non-Emissive displays: used optical effects to convert sunlight or light from some other source into graphic patterns. - Liquid Crystal Display (LCD).
+- It refers to a class or video devices that have reduced volume, weight and power requirements composed to CRT. - A main advantage of flat-panel displays is that they are thinner than CRTs and one can hang them on walls or wear on our wrists. - The two categories of flat-panel displays are - Emissive displays: the device which convert electrical energy into light.
+(Plasma panel), Thin-Film Electroluminescent Display, LED. - Non-Emissive displays: used optical effects to convert sunlight or light from some other source into graphic patterns.
+(LCD)

-Plasma Panel
+6.1 Plasma Panel

-How Plasma Displays Works:
+How Plasma Displays Works?

-- A plasma display panel is an array of hundreds of thousands of small, luminous cells positioned between two plates of glass. - Each cell is essentially a tiny neon lamp filled with rarefied neon, xenon, and other inert gases; the cells are luminous when they are electrified through "electrodes".
+- A plasma display panel is an array of hundreds of thousands of small, luminous (radiant) cells positioned between two plates of glass. - Each cell is essentially a tiny neon lamp filled with rarefied neon, xenon, and other inert gases; the cells are luminous when they are electrified through "electrodes". - The long electrodes are stripes of electrically conducting material that also lie between the glass plates, in front of and behind the cells. - The "address electrodes" sit behind the cells, along the rear glass plate, and can be opaque.